At Poplar Forest, Jefferson integrated the design of the house and ornamental landscape. Today, however, few of Jefferson’s landscape features remain.

 “[No] culture comparable to that of a garden...
 I am still devoted to the garden, but tho an old man, I am but a young gardener.”
 Thomas Jefferson to Charles Willson Peale, Aug.
 20, 1811

 You’ve completed our virtual scavenger hunt!
-We hope you learned a lot about Thomas Jefferson and his retreat home at Poplar Forest.
-Once we reopen for visitation, we hope you will bring your family to see and hear more about what you’ve learned.
+We hope you learned a lot about Thomas Jefferson and his retreat home at Poplar Forest, and that you will bring your family for a visit to see and hear more about what you’ve learned.